 Related Read: We have gone through plenty of experiences before we learned and then could share how we scored a cheap campervan rental in New Zealand!

 Freedom Camping in Mount Cook

 Unfortunately, Mount Cook National Park is not one of those places.
-In fact, you cannot sleep anywhere on the road to Mount Cook from the main highway nor around the village.
+In fact, you cannot sleep anywhere on the road to Mount Cook from the main highway or around the village.

-There are a few other no-go zones but you can read all about it here on the Mackenzie District website.
+There are a few other no-go zones but you can read all about them here on the Mackenzie District website.

 If you haven’t already been to New Zealand then you may not know just how beautiful Mount Cook National Park really is.
 Visiting isn’t just about what you do because just one look out of your hotel room and the views are sure to take your breath away!